How Long Does it Take for Novocaine to Wear Off – (And Why)?

 What are the risks of using novocaine?

 This local anesthetic is considered safe for use.
 However, it is possible to overdose.
-Doctors and dentists usually carry out careful calculations before administering novocaine into your body.
+Doctors and dentists carry out careful calculations before administering novocaine into your body.
 This will help prevent any case of overdose.

 Using novocaine together with epinephrine helps to reduce any chance of overdosing.
 When novocaine is being administered in the body, you will experience a burning sensation that lasts for a few seconds before numbness kick in.